urbanyeti/stardew-better-ranching/README.md

 Compatible with Stardew Valley 1.6+ on Linux, Mac, and Windows.
 Requires SMAPI 4.0.0 or later.

-**Update 2.0.3 (2024/04/29)**: Fixed bug causing animal hearts to display over building they are in.
-Added compatibility fix for animals spawned from other mods-- Thank you [DecidedlyHuman](https://github.com/DecidedlyHuman)!
+**Update 2.0.4 (2024/04/30)**: Fixed a bug causing the "Hide Hearts w/ Max Friendship" setting to be ignored for pets.
 ![Preview image](/better_ranching_preview.gif)

 <h2>How to Install:</h2>